SystemSpace/Compendium/compendium.rst

 Would it be possible to design Systemspace stickers?
   We ourselves won't offer any merchandise (as we'd like this project to stay non-profit), but if anyone wants to make stickers or other merch, go ahead!
 (If you need any assets, email me).

+Do you have a boss?
+  TSUKI is only a collaboration, it doesn't have a true hierarchy.

 The Key
 -------